- About WES

 This most prestigious WES award is awarded to the best newly qualified woman Chartered Engineer.
-It is an annual award to encourage more women to aim for and celebrate the achievement of Chartered Engineer status.
+It is an annual award to encourage more women to aim for and celebrate the achievement of Chartered Engineer status.2013 Award

-All Professional Engineering Institutions eligible to nominate candidates for the 2013 award will be notified in March, and the deadline for receipt of nominations (from the candidate) will be the end of July.
-Please contact the WES office at firstname.lastname@example.org for further details of this year's award process.
-The award will be presented at the WES conference Harnessing the Energy on 4 October 2013 in London.
+All Professional Engineering Institutions eligible to nominate candidates for the 2014 award will be notified in March, and the deadline for receipt of nominations (from the candidate) will be the end of July 2014.
+Please contact the WES office at email@example.com for further details of the award process.

 What is the award and who is eligible?

 Launched on 3 November 1998 by WES, the Karen Burt Memorial Award is made annually to a newly Chartered woman in the following disciplines – engineering, applied science, IT.